Electric fields exist in the space around electric charges and are the cause of the electric force.

 A good example of an inhomogeneous field is the field around a charged metal ball with the charge \(Q \).
 The magnitude of the field depends on the distance \(r \) to the center of the metal ball and the field is directed away from the center of the ball.

-$$ E = \dfrac{1}{4 \pi \cdot \epsilon_0 \cdot \epsilon_r} \cdot \dfrac{Q}{r^2} \qquad \Rightarrow \qquad F = E \cdot q = \dfrac{1}{4 \pi \cdot \epsilon_0 \cdot \epsilon_r} \cdot \dfrac{Q \cdot q}{r^2} $$
+$$ E = \dfrac{1}{4 \pi \cdot \epsilon_0 \cdot \epsilon_r} \cdot \dfrac{Q}{r^2} \qquad \Rightarrow \qquad F = E \cdot q = \dfrac{1}{4 \pi \cdot \epsilon_0 \cdot \epsilon_r} \cdot \dfrac{Q \cdot q}{r^2} $$The following animation shows such a field.

 Test charges: \( Q = e \) bzw. \( -e \) \( Q = 2e \) bzw. \( -2e \)